 While font-size produced a small benefit to both JOLs and recall, neither highlighting nor Sans Forgetica font type produced a similar increase to JOLs or recall.
 Indeed, Sans Forgetica produce a mixed-list cost to memory relative to Arial font.
 This finding lends support to a growing body of literature suggesting that Sans Forgetica may not be an effective tool for improving retention (e.g., Geller et al., 2020; Taylor et al., 2020).
-Although Sans Forgetica was designed to improve retention through desirable difficulties, which have been suggested to contribute to other memory benefits (e.g., spacing and retrieval-practice effects; see Maddox, 2016 and Rowland, 2014, for reviews), it is not always clear what constitutes a sufficient level of difficulty to promote memory (e.g., McDaniel & Butler, 2010).
+Although Sans Forgetica was designed to improve retention through desirable difficulties, which have been suggested to contribute to other memory benefits (e.g., spacing and retrieval-practice effects; see Maddox, 2016, and Rowland, 2014, for reviews), it is not always clear what constitutes a sufficient level of difficulty to promote memory (e.g., McDaniel & Butler, 2010).
 Regarding the desirable difficulty of Sans Forgetica, recent work by Eskenazi and Nix (2021) has shown that within the context of learning, any benefits of this font may be moderated by individual differences, such as spelling and reading level.
-However, a trend is emerging in which Sans Forgetica may be more appropriately termed “sans remembrica” due to memory costs.
+However, a trend is emerging in which Sans Forgetica may be more appropriately termed “Sans Remembrica” due to memory costs.

 Though the font-size effect consistently was not found and the expected increases to JOLs did not extend to the other perceptual manipulations, we note one departure from the literature within our study that merits further discussion.
 Across all experiments, participants studied cue-target pairs, and at test, recall of the target word was always cued.
 Rhodes and Castel (2008) initially found the font-size effect by having participants study individual words rather than paired associates and using free recall testing.
 Indeed, other studies investigating the font-size effect have also used free-recall testing (e.g., Mueller et al., 2014; Yang et al., 2018), though we note that Price, McElroy, and Martin (2016) showed that large font increased JOLs using a cued-recall testing paradigm.
 While font-size has been shown to affect the magnitude of JOLs in cued-recall, our use of cued-recall testing versus free recall may be one explanation as to why the font-size effect consistently failed to emerge across our experiments.
 Thus, more research is needed to assess the effects of test type on the font-size effect and other perceptual manipulations of study items.

 Conclusion